Defections over tough tactics sting Peru's Humala

 “There will be more departures in the future if the government loses the political capital to manage severe social conflicts,” he said in a column in the newspaper La Republica.

-Despite the party’s turmoil, Humala still has an approval rating of more than 50 percent in a country where his predecessors plumbed lows of less than 10 percent in polls.
+Despite the party’s turmoil, Humala is still the most popular Peruvian president in decades, with an approval rating of more than 50 percent in a country where his predecessors plumbed lows of less than 10 percent in polls.

 The economy is growing 6 percent a year, inflation is low, and the government says it is investing in poor rural areas that were overlooked in a decade-long boom.
 Public investments are on track to rise by 30 percent this year and social welfare spending by 60 percent.

-Relying on votes from Fujimori’s party would draw criticism from the left, but since taking office Humala has repeatedly said he has abandoned all political ideologies to lead as a pragmatist.
+Relying on votes from Fujimori’s party would draw criticism from the left, but since taking office Humala has repeatedly said he has abandoned any political ideologies to try to lead as a pragmatist.

-Critics say Humala, a former military officer, is too quick to rely on authoritarian tactics and has criminalized protests stemming from 250 environmental disputes nationwide over water, oil, mining or pollution.
-The judiciary has arrested local political heads for leading rallies against mines owned or planned by global miners Xstrata and Newmont.
+Critics say the former military officer is too quick to rely on authoritarian tactics and has criminalized protests.
+His government has arrested local political heads for leading rallies against mines owned or planned by global miners Xstrata and Newmont.

-The government said on Tuesday it was confident Newmont would go forward with the most expensive mining project in Peruvian history despite protests over water.

 Humala took office in July 2011, urging mediation to calm hundreds of disputes nationwide over the spoils of natural resources.
 Those efforts have averted some clashes with police who were sent in to clear roadblocks set by protesters.

-But at least 10 people have died in disputes over natural resources under his watch and dozens of police have been injured.
+But at least 10 people have died in disputes over natural resources under his watch.
 Similar clashes killed at least 174 during the tenure of Humala’s predecessor, Alan Garcia.

-Humala said the government would redouble efforts to invest in infrastructure, lure investment, and fight extreme poverty.

-“We are going to build Peru together.
-It’s not easy to build when others want to destroy.
-It’s not easy to reach an understanding with people who are extremists, but it’s possible,” Humala said at an event on the poor periphery of Lima where water lines have been installed for the first time.
-“We’ll do this whether extremists like it or not.”